campworkcoeman/campworkcoeman.org/fall.md

 keywords: "Boy Scout, Scouts BSA, Cub Scouts, summer camp, day camp, overview, Scouting, Fall 2021, Overnight Camping, Merit Badges"
 ---

-Similar to what was offered last year, Camp Workcoeman will offering a variety of day and overnight weekend opportunities for both Scouts BSA and Cub Scout participants throughout the fall.
+Similar to what was offered last year, Camp Workcoeman will be offering a variety of day and overnight weekend opportunities for both Scouts BSA and Cub Scout participants throughout the fall.

 > %text-center%
 >> %row%